larsmic/batterylog/README.md

 # batterylog
-Graphical viewer of the battery load logged by batteryloggerd for the terminal.
+Graphical viewer of the battery percentage logged by batteryloggerd for the terminal.